The Bell tolls: AT&T drops the hammer at WarnerMedia

 After waiting 28 months to finalize its $85 billion acquisition of Time Warner, AT&T is moving quickly to put its imprint on the media company it now owns.

-Two top executives have already left the newly named WarnerMedia, and AT&T is now breaking down some of the corporate dividers between its three separate units (HBO, Turner and Warner Bros.).
+Two top executives have already left the newly named WarnerMedia, and AT&T is now breaking down some of the corporate dividers among its three separate units -- HBO, Turner and Warner Bros.
 That has raised questions from some industry analysts and entertainment figures about whether the Dallas-based phone company will begin injecting data-based decision-making into the Los Angeles- and New York-based world of content creation.

 “We’ve seen this movie before,” said Craig Moffett, a telecom company analyst with the independent equity firm MoffettNathanson.
 “Phone companies have tried to get into media multiple times in the past, and it has always failed in large part because of culture clashes.”

 The moves come at an important inflection point for the entertainment business.
-The best Hollywood talent has become increasingly drawn to the energy, excitement and money offered by streaming giants such as Netflix and Amazon.
+The best Hollywood talent has become increasingly drawn to the energy, excitement and money offered by streaming giants, such as Netflix and Amazon.
 Richard Plepler, known in the entertainment industry for wooing A-list celebrities, has been replaced atop HBO by Robert Greenblatt, a former NBC Entertainment chairman, who will serve as chairman of WarnerMedia Entertainment and oversee much of the cable TV giant Turner.
+(Comcast owns NBCUniversal, which is the parent company of NBC News.)

 Steven Spielberg faces backlash for proposing Netflix Oscar banMarch 4, 201903:43